nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 The typical reason is that system time and the time received from a reference disagree.
 This can be caused by the local clock that drifts very badly and needs a significant _drift correction_, or by a virtually bad time reference.
 I say _virtually bad_, because the client (i.e. your server) cannot decide whether random variations in network delay or variations in the time reference itself cause that observation.
 Not only because of that it is recommended to have several independent time references configured.

-In any case you should keep an eye on the _reachability register_, on `delay` (see [Q: 8.1.4.](NTP-s-trouble.htm#Q-MON-REACH) and [Q: 8.1.2.](NTP-s-trouble.htm#Q-TRB-MON-STATFIL)) and on `dispersion` (`jitter`).
+In any case you should keep an eye on the [_reachability register_](/ntpfaq/ntp-s-trouble/#814-what-does-257-mean-as-value-for-reach), on [`delay`](/ntpfaq/ntp-s-trouble/#812-how-do-i-use-peerstats-and-loopstats) and on `dispersion` (`jitter`).

 * * *

 #### 8.2.5.3.
-My system steps 0.6 seconds several times a day.
-How comes?
+Why does  my system step 0.6 seconds several times a day.

 `ntpd` has problems controlling the system clock.
 Most likely the frequency of your timer interrupts is either too fast or too slow.
 Another possibility is a broken interface between `ntpd` and the operating system.
 In any case the problem is serious.
+If you suspect the first problem, you should [adjust the value of `tick`](#8261-how-do-i-set-the-correct-value-for-tick) to compensate the error.

+> As adjustments to `tick` are not possible for every operating system, it's deprecated in general.
+The suggested solution is to use suitable hardware for time servers.

-If you suspect the first problem, you should adjust the value of `tick` to compensate the error (See [Q: 8.2.6.1.](NTP-s-trbl-general.htm#Q-CORRECT-TICK)).[<span class="footnote">[2]</span>](NTP-s-trbl-general.htm#FTN.FTN-ADJUSTING-TICK) If you are using the kernel discipline (see [Q: 5.1.6.1.](NTP-s-algo.htm#Q-CLOCK-DISCIPLINE)) and you are suspecting the second problem, try to use `adjtime()` instead.
+If you are using the [kernel discipline](/ntpfaq/ntp-s-algo#5161-how-will-ntp-discipline-my-clock) and you are suspecting the second problem, try to use `adjtime()` instead.

-Usually `xntpd` can compensate small and even not-so-small errors, but in this case the clock is too bad to be adjusted by the NTP algorithm.
+Usually `ntpd` can compensate small and even not-so-small errors, but in this case the clock is too bad to be adjusted by the NTP algorithm.
 Any clock error of more than one minute per day is definitely too large to be corrected by NTP.

 **Example 8.
-Entries in logfile from xntpd**
+Entries in logfile from ntpd**

-<pre> 9 Jun 21:56:53 xntpd[116]: time reset (step) 0.706052 s
+<pre> 9 Jun 21:56:53 ntpd[116]: time reset (step) 0.706052 s
- 9 Jun 23:51:04 xntpd[116]: time reset (step) 0.821992 s
+ 9 Jun 23:51:04 ntpd[116]: time reset (step) 0.821992 s
-10 Jun 01:57:31 xntpd[116]: time reset (step) 0.720290 s
+10 Jun 01:57:31 ntpd[116]: time reset (step) 0.720290 s
-10 Jun 03:47:25 xntpd[116]: time reset (step) 0.855968 s</pre>
+10 Jun 03:47:25 ntpd[116]: time reset (step) 0.855968 s</pre>

-This means that in the period from `9 Jun 21:56:53` (excluding) to `10 Jun 03:47:25` (including), that is during 21032 seconds, `xntpd` added 2.398250 seconds (do _not_ include the amount added during the first time step).
+This means that in the period from `9 Jun 21:56:53` (excluding) to `10 Jun 03:47:25` (including), that is during 21032 seconds, `ntpd` added 2.398250 seconds (do _not_ include the amount added during the first time step).
 Thus in each second 114.0286 microseconds should have been added.

-You get a more accurate calculation when you do _not_ run `xntpd`.
-Start the measurement by synchronizing your system to a NTP-server using e.g. `ntpdate -b -s -p 4 -t 0.1 NTPserver`.
+You get a more accurate calculation when you do _not_ run `ntpd`.
+Start the measurement by synchronizing your system to a NTP server using `ntpdate -b -s -p 4 -t 0.1 NTPserver`.
 Complete the measurement with the same command after a few hours.

 In your `/var/log/messages` (`syslog` file) file you will have 2 lines like: